Blog Logo

 elasticsearch hard memlock unlimited

 I had Unable to lock JVM memory (ENOMEM).
 This can result in part of the JVM being swapped out.
-Increase RLIMIT_MEMLOCK (limit).
+Increase RLIMIT_MEMLOCK (limit). error before making this change.
+But thanks to mrzard I got rid of this problem by setting this unlimited.

 Just in case, soft limit can be temporarily exceeded by the user, but the system will not allow a user to exceed hard limit.
 We just go strict with this so we set both the same value.